 "Great, so now we're lying about what we're doing, too," Hisoka muttered under his breath, but his heart wasn't in the sarcasm.

-"This is the number," Tsuzuki said outside the door.
+"This is the number," Tsuzuki said, and they came to a stop beside the door.

 While he knocked, Hisoka took in the opulence of their surroundings.
-The hotel they had been led to obviously catered to a very selective clientele by its rich and immaculate appearance—quite a contrast to their humble accommodations the week before.
+The hotel they had been led to obviously catered to a very selective clientele, judging by its rich and immaculate appointments—quite a contrast to their humble accommodations the week before.
 It was, however, perfectly in line with what he had come to expect from an associate of Muraki.
 Hisoka felt equally confident about what kind of person they would find living behind it.

 They heard the dead bolt click, and a second later the door opened inward a small ways.
-Far enough for both parties to examine one another, not enough to be mistaken for a welcome.
+Far enough for both parties to examine one another, not enough for the gap to be mistaken for a welcome.

 The one who greeted them was a stunning woman just entering her middle age.
 Her clothing and makeup were impeccable, not overstated but subtly enhancing her natural elegant beauty.
 She was a figure of careful grace and mental composure, disrupted only by the severe line of her mouth and eyes that told the shinigami immediately that, whatever she may be, she would not be intimidated by the likes of them.
 That, Hisoka had to admit, he had not been expecting.